-The Art & Music resources are housed in two locations within the Rod Library Building, at the Art & Music Section on the 4th floor (generally reference sources, current periodicals and indexes, audio-visual equipment & materials) and in the general Stacks on the First and Fourth Floors (monographs and art books, exhibition catalogs, historical sets, music series, complete works of composers, complete miniature and orchestral scores, full scores, back issues of periodicals, etc.) with the rest of the library collections.
+Fine and Performing Arts resources are housed in two locations within the Rod Library building, in the Fine & Performing Arts section on the Fourth floor (generally reference sources, current periodicals and indexes, audio-visual equipment & materials) and in the general Stacks on the First and Fourth Floors (monographs and art books, exhibition catalogs, historical sets, music series, complete works of composers, complete miniature and orchestral scores, full scores, back issues of periodicals, etc.) with the rest of the library collections.

-Reference and other titles ordered for the collection are usually located within the Art & Music Collection depending on the nature, format, and currency of the item.
+Reference and other titles ordered for the collection are usually located within the Fine & Performing Arts Collection depending on the nature, format, and currency of the item.
 Some reference titles in dance and other performing arts disciplines are located in the general Reference Collection on the main floor.

-Spoken word recordings of classical plays, documentary, oral history and poetry are housed within the audiovisual collection in the Art & Music Collection.
+Spoken word recordings of classical plays, documentary, oral history and poetry are housed within the audiovisual collection in the Fine & Performing Arts Collection.

-The Art and Music Collection houses indexes and abstracts for art, archaeology, and music and there is support for general and related information sources in the Library's general Reference holdings, including commercial and non-commercial databases and catalogs on-line and in CD-ROM format.
+The Fine & Performing Arts Collection houses indexes and abstracts for art, archaeology, and music and there is support for general and related information sources in the Library's general Reference holdings, including commercial and non-commercial databases and catalogs on-line and in CD-ROM format.

 Titles in related subject areas such as education, psychology, business, photography, archaeology, architecture and graphic design are located within the general Stacks, and related reference titles in the general Reference Collection on the main floor.

-Bibliographers in the various subject-oriented disciplines usually refer requests for art, music, design, fashion, textiles, and photography titles and sound recordings to the Art & Music Librarian.
+Bibliographers in the various subject-oriented disciplines usually refer requests for art, music, theatre, design, fashion, textiles, and photography titles and sound recordings to the Fine & Performing Arts Librarian.
 Dance and other performing arts related titles are referred to the appropriate subject bibliographers, as are interdisciplinary titles.

-Patron requests for popular titles in the areas of art, music and design that do not meet the criteria for acquisition by Rod Library are generally referred to public libraries in the area.
+Patron requests for popular titles in the areas of art, music, theatre, and design that do not meet the criteria for acquisition by Rod Library are generally referred to public libraries in the area.